pwmckenna/node-travis-ci/README.md

 });
 ```

-Authentication is simply a convenience function that appends your `access_token` to all subsequent requests.
+> __Pro Tip:__ Authentication is simply a convenience function that ensures your token has the required permissions, then appends your `access_token` to all subsequent requests.
 You can alternatively pass `access_token` to any request where permission is required.

 ### [Accounts](https://api.travis-ci.org/docs/#Accounts)